devcoin/core/README.txt

 http://www.devcoin.org

-Copyright (c) 2011-2014 Devcoin Developers
+Copyright (c) 2009-2020 The Bitcoin and Devcoin developers

 What is Devcoin?
 ----------------